kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Motor/README.md

 <div align="center"><img src="../../other/img/logo.png" width="300" alt=" logo"></div>

 # <div align="center"> Motor Selection</div>
-When the vehicle is in motion, the Raspberry Pi sends speed information to the motor controller to control the rear-wheel drive DC motor.
-Simultaneously, the Raspberry Pi also sends messages to the servo motor of the front steering mechanism, enabling the vehicle to maneuver freely and move forward.
+When the vehicle is in motion, the Raspberry Pi sends speed information to __the motor controller(L293D)__ to control the __rear-wheel drive DC motor__.
+Simultaneously, the Raspberry Pi also sends messages to the __servo motor of the front steering mechanism__, enabling the vehicle to maneuver freely and move forward.

 ### Front Steering Mechanism by Servo Motor
 - To select a servo motor among commonly available options in the market, considering factors such as weight, rotation angle, and torque, we have identified two suitable servo motors: MG90S and SG90.